||Never Pay Retail

-Before buying, look at as many pieces as possible to get comfortable with the natural variation (colour, grain, texture) of the product.
+Before buying your favorite natural stone tile, look at as many pieces as possible to get comfortable with the natural variation (colour, grain, texture) of the product.
 Measure the area to be tiled as accurately as possible allowing an extra 5-10% for cutting and possible breakages.
 Prices for stone tiles and pavers are usually quoted on a square metre basis; often the price quoted includes the area taken up by a nominal 10mm grout joint.
 If smaller grout lines are preferred an adjustment to the covered area will need to be made.
 If in doubt, seek advice from your friendly tiler.